Bingboom/Bingboom/README.md

 ### 🌟Hello there!

-I'm an INFP working in telecommunications as a technical documentation engineer and translator.
-With 6 years in the game, I've sharpened my tech writing skills and blended Eastern and Western thinking styles.
-Curious and always up for discovery, I love weaving words to explore and share knowledge. 🌍📚
+As a documentation engineer in the telecommunications field, I've honed my skills in technical documentation and translation over 6 years, seamlessly merging Eastern and Western thought.
+Driven by an insatiable curiosity and a love for exploration, I find joy in crafting words to uncover and share knowledge.📚

-### 💼 Professional Experience

-My 6-year working experience has improved my technical writing, cultivated Eastern and Western perspectives, and boosted my self-learning skills. 💡
+ 💡

-### 📚 Personal Interests
+### 😄 Personal Interests

 I like literature, particularly Maugham's words.
-He once said, "In youth, the days seem endless, yet they eventually become past."
-As an emotionally attuned person, I often reflect on my feelings and those around me.
-This emotional depth fuels my desire to capture life's moments in writing. 🌱
+He once said, "In youth the years stretch before one so long that it is hard to realize that they will past."
+As someone deeply in tune with emotions, mine and others, I'm drawn to capturing life's fleeting moments through writing. 🌱

-### 🖋️ Philosophy on Writing and Communication
+### 🖋️ Writing

 Marguerite said, "Expressing yourself is like shouting in a field.
 Instead, why not evoke curiosity and interest in your readers?"
-Inspired by this, I aim to stir curiosity and interest through my words, beyond just self-expression. ✨
+Inspired by this, I want stir curiosity and interest through my words, beyond just self-expression. ✨

 ### 👯 Aspirations on GitHub